 |Cabbage – shredded||1 cup (optional)|

-- Pork mince is a better choice for this recipe as it gives a very flavourful results.
+- Pork mince is a better choice for this recipe as it gives very flavourful results.

-- A cup full of shredded Chinese cabbage could be added to increase the quantity of the filling in case you are making them for a larger family or a gathering.
+- A cup full of shredded Chinese cabbage along with spring onions could be added to increase the volume if you are making them for a larger family or a gathering.

-- Lightly flour the surface of the kitchen work- top or a wide chopping board.
-Place a ball of dough and roll it to a flat round shape with a rolling pin.
+- Lightly flour the surface of the kitchen worktop or a wide chopping board.
+Place a ball of dough and roll it to a flat round disk, using a rolling pin

-- Place a table spoon of minced meat mixture onto the middle of the round shape.
+- Place a tablespoon of meat mixture on the middle

 - Make enough for one round of steaming.
-While one batch is in the steamer, you can go ahead making the next batch to avoid any extra uncooked dumplings to get damaged by sticking onto the surface.
+While one batch is in the steamer, you can go ahead making the next batch and place them on a dusted surface

 - The final step is to steam the dumplings.
 Brush oil on the bottom of the steamer and arrange dumplings without sticking to each other.
 Now, steam on high flame for about 5 mins.
 You will see the colour of outer cover changes and start glistering when cooked enough.

-- Switch off the flame and take out dumplings one by one, very gently, with the help of a soft edged tongs and place on a plate .
+- Switch off the flame and take out dumplings one by one, very gently, with the help of soft-edged tongs and place on a plate.

 Let’s make the dipping sauce